MortadhaFadhlaoui/angular-multi-tag-search-giphy-api/README.md

 # remarks

 Project build with Angular 12 && TypeScript.
-unit tests build with Jasmine test framework.
+Unit tests build with Jasmine test framework.
+We used Cypress for e2e tests since Protractor is deprecated in the latest versions.